 Post

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Images
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring the Container Runtime for GPU Usage, Writing a Dockerfile, and Building a Container Image

-Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring Container Runtime for GPU Utilization, Writing Dockerfile and Building Container Images
+Building a Deep Learning Development Environment with NVIDIA Container Toolkit and Docker/Podman (2) - Configuring the Container Runtime for GPU Usage, Writing a Dockerfile, and Building a Container Image

 Overview

-The series will consist of 3 posts, and this is the second post in the series.
+The series is planned to consist of three posts, and the post you are reading now is the second one.

-This guide assumes an x86_64 Linux environment with an NVIDIA graphics card that supports CUDA.
-While I’ve tested this on Ubuntu and Fedora, there might be slight differences in some details for other distributions.
+This post assumes an x86_64 Linux environment with an NVIDIA GPU that supports CUDA.
+Since I have not personally tested distributions other than Ubuntu or Fedora, some details may differ slightly on other distros.

-In the initial version of this post uploaded in August 12024 of the Holocene calendar, there were some errors in the Writing Dockerfile section and in the image built from that Dockerfile.
-The issues were:
+In the initial draft of this post uploaded in August 12024, there were some errors in the description of the Dockerfile writing section and in parts of the image built from that Dockerfile.
+The issues were as follows:

-• The SSH daemon didn’t automatically start when the container was launched
+• The SSH daemon did not start automatically when the container started

-I recently became aware of these issues and replaced the problematic Dockerfile and Docker images with corrected versions in the GitHub repository and on Docker Hub around 2 AM on February 16, 12025 (UTC+9).
+I became aware of these issues in February 12025, and around 2:00 AM on February 16, 12025 (KST, UTC+9) I replaced the problematic Dockerfile and Docker images with fixed versions in the GitHub repository and on Docker Hub.

-If you pulled the Dockerfile or Docker images before this time, please replace them with the updated versions.
+If you pulled the Dockerfile or Docker image before that time, please replace it with the corrected version.

 This post continues from Part 1, so if you haven’t read it yet, I recommend reading the previous post first.